Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 About thirteen percent of the area under the curve is at points above 40,000 tickets.
 We included these calculations for demonstrative purposes.
 It should make density plots easier to understand.
 We could perform these calculations for each density curve to help us understand the data in a little more granular fashion.

-Histograms and density plots are of particular use when you performing certain statistical analyses of data.
+Histograms and density plots are of particular use when performing certain statistical analyses of data.
 We'll use them frequently.
-Familiarize yourself with them.
-Learn to love them.
+Familiarize yourself with them and learn to love them.

 ## Box, faceted, and scatter plots